Mahmut1663/Mahmut1663/README.md

 - 👋 Hi, I’m @Mahmut1663
 - 👀 I’m interested in HTML and JavaScript
 - 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on be a hacker
+- 💞️ I’m looking to collaborate cyber
 - 📫 How to reach me ...

 <!---